rpm-software-management/dnf/doc/command_ref.rst

     which specifies a range of transactions, or a ``<package-name-spec>``, which specifies a transaction by a package which it manipulated.
 When no transaction is specified, list all known transactions.

+    Note that transient transactions (see :ref:`--transient
+    <transient_option-label>`) will be listed even though they do not make
+    persistent changes to files under ``/usr`` or to the RPM database.

     The "Action(s)" column lists each type of action taken in the transaction.
 The possible values are: